Chicken Paprikash Meatballs

 • Remove the bay leaves and add the cooked meatballs to the sauce to coat thoroughly.
 You can serve these little nuggets over precooked noodles or put them in a crockpot in their sauce to let your guests eat with toothpicks.

 This meatball is pretty easy to throw together.
-You’ll probably see that note on a lot of my meatballs that aren’t stuffed with anything.
+You’ll probably see that a lot of my meatballs are stuffed with a variety of things.
 Once you add the extra step of stuffing the meatball they become a little more time consuming than just rolling a ball.

 The only thing about these balls that you want to make sure you are prepared for is that they are a chicken meatball so the meat mixture is going to be a lot stickier than a beef meatball.
 I say that a lot in my chicken and turkey meatballs only so that you are prepared to spray your hands before you start the meatball rolling process.
 This will help you form the balls with less mess and it will also make the process quicker.